HPI-Information-Systems/snowman/docs/sigmod2021.md

 To use snowman, you'll have to download the latest [release (Github Releases)](https://github.com/HPI-Information-Systems/snowman/releases) of snowman for your specific os.
 After that you are able to start snowman!
-As a first step, we'd suggest for you to start with our section [Basic Usage](/basic_usage/introduction) for a guide of how to benchmark and evaluate with snowman.
+As a first step, we'd suggest for you to start with our section [Basic Usage](/basic_usage/introduction) for a guide of how to benchmark and evaluate matching solutions with snowman.

 Some contest datasets are already bundled with the release.
-Select on of them, upload your own experiment result and start benchmarking!
+Select one of them, upload your own experiment result and start benchmarking!

 In case you'll want to upgrade later on, simply download the newest release and you're ready to go!